1 / 10

 A used Mazda 3 will cost you slightly more than the equivalent Ford Focus or SEAT Leon, but it does offer good value for money in terms of standard equipment.

-Highlights of the entry-level SE-L model include automatic headlights and windscreen wipers, 16-inch alloy wheels, LED headlights and rear parking sensors.
+Highlights of the entry-level Mazda 3 SE-L include automatic headlights and windscreen wipers, 16-inch alloy wheels, LED headlights and rear parking sensors.
 Even the most affordable model gets the same 8.8-inch infotainment system as the rest of the range, comprising of navigation, DAB radio, Bluetooth and Apple CarPlay/Android Auto.

 The SE-L Lux builds on this with a long list of desirable features including an auto-dimming driver door mirror, an auto-dimming rear-view mirror, front parking sensors, a reversing camera, smart keyless entry, dual-zone climate control, heated front seats and - perhaps most surprisingly - a CD player.